 Nathan has secretly built a next gen robot – and Caleb gets to decide if “Ava” has acquired artificial intelligence.
 But then Ava starts sharing secrets of her own, forcing Caleb into a disorienting game of trust and betrayal.

-Ex Machina picks up a theme familiar in film and fiction: the evolution of Artificial Intelligence (AI), and what that means for the sanctity of life.
+Ex Machina showcases a familiar theme in film and fiction: the evolution of Artificial Intelligence (AI) – and what that means for us.

 Of course, this comes with consequences.
 If computers are conscious and capable of independent thought – just like us – are they not also entitled to the same rights?